Dwayne Johnson Posts Gym Video Covered In Blood After Workout Injury: ‘We Ain’t Playin’ Tiddlywinks’

 In a video posted on Johnson’s Instagram, the Pain & Gain star ironically proved that there is some truth to the expression “no pain, no gain.”
 While throwing chains around for a drop set, the actor cut his own face deep enough to require stitches.

 Johnson stated that the chains he was using weighed 50 pounds.
+He also made it clear that the injury wasn’t going to slow down his training at all.

 Talking to his 201 million followers from the gym in a gray sleeveless hoodie, the Fast & Furious actor explained that things get intense in the “iron paradise”.

+“We ain’t playing tiddlywinks and we ain’t reciting nursery rhymes,” Johnson continued with the same bravado he honed as one of the WWE’s star wrestlers.

-He told his fans that these things happen and you get “lumped up” sometimes, as shown in the trickle of blood at his left temple.
+He told his fans that these things happen and that in the gym you get “lumped up” sometimes, as shown by the trickle of blood and swelling at his left temple.

-Johnson then wiped some off the blood off his face and tasted it.
+Johnson then wiped some off the blood off his face with his finger and tasted it.

 “That’s good, that’s real good,” the action star commented, before grinning and showing his usual enthusiasm for training.

-“Now back to work!” he declared.
+“Now back to work!” he declared with a laugh, ending the video.

-Johnson revealed last month that he and his family had tested positive for COVID-19 but was already feeling better, per People.
+Johnson revealed last month that he and his family had tested positive for COVID-19 but were already feeling better, per People.
 Over the past few days, he has been sharing several photos from the gym, proving that he’s back in fighting shape.

 The former wrestler also showed off his softer side on Instagram earlier on Monday with a post for his beloved mother Ata Johnson’s 72nd birthday.

-The video showed the Moana star bringing two cakes toward his family’s dining room table where his mother was waiting with his youngest daughters Jasmine, 4, and Tia, 2, sitting beside her.
-The family began to sing “Happy Birthday” to Ata with the actor warning Jasmine to wait for her grandmother before blowing out the candles.
+The video showed the Moana star bringing two cakes to his mother and youngest daughters.
+The family sang “Happy Birthday” before Jasmine, 4, made her family laugh by blowing out the candles early.

-Unable to contain her excitement, Jasmine blew out the candles on the cakes as her father said, “Ask grammie!”
-Ata, meanwhile, laughed at her granddaughter’s joy.

-“Happy Birthday @atajohnson aka Mama Rock.
-Beautiful birthday weekend as we all celebrated my mom’s big day,” the father-of-three wrote in the caption.
+“Happy Birthday @atajohnson aka Mama Rock,” the father-of-three wrote in the caption.